 Each store has it’s own personality, curated by fashionable and creative minds of Houston.
 When finding your favorite place to shop, I find it’s best to find one that fits your own style so shopping the store is like perusing through your own closet.
-Here are some of our must-visit boutiques in Houston that have a different persona that have us coming back again and again!
-In alphabetical order…
+Here is the list of what we think are the best boutiques in Houston.
+Each have a different persona that have us coming back again and again!

 Online, still fine.